 Reserve Your Space on the Bienal São Paulo Trip!

-- Please plan to arrive in São Paulo on September 13th.
+- Package price does not include international travel to/from Brazil.
 All Set Concierge can help you arrange flights to/from Brazil.
 Your flight within Brazil to/from Belo Horizonte(with 1 piece of checked luggage) is included in the package price.